 For instance, there’s the physically unavailable dad doesn’t hug, touch or even show up in the same room.
 And the dad who isn’t interested in knowing who his daughter really is.
 There are also inaccessible fathers who can’t deal with feelings and the ones who are competitive with their daughters.
 Check, check, check — I relate to all of the above.

 A few quotes from the book is in order.
 They describe both what my dad could be like, and how our relationship influenced my choices in men I dated.

 What I learned from my father-daughter relationship also impacts how I treat others.
 That, if you ask me, is the worst part, internalizing the negative behavior:

 When she was down, he was her savior, rescuing her from disaster and displaying his superior gifts.
 But when she succeeded, he undermined her confidence, intimating that success was hers only if he had something to do with it.
 The bottom line was that when it came to his daughter, it was all about him.

-Meanwhile, here’s a passage from the book that is helping me to truly love and accept my daddy, who died when I was 19:
+But let’s not end this post on such a downer note!
+This book is also helping me to truly love and accept my daddy, who died when I was 19:

 …Whether you are a daughter or the father of one, you are part of an ancient dynamic of primal, profound significance.
 And if the dynamic is less than you wish it were, you can choose to either perpetuate the disappointment or foment a solution.
 A relationship need not be idyllic to be worthwhile and deeply fulfilling: As a long-married woman, I feel amply qualified to speak on this point.
 If relentless sweetness and light are what you’re after, you won’t find it in a real relationship — not with anyone…